esoadamo/ssage/README.md

 Its main advantage is that is runs anywhere the `age` binaries are available, the main disadvantage is that is stores the private key in a temporary file.

+### Pyrage

+Pyrage is using a Rust-based binding for the age encryption.
+Main advantage is that it is faster than the Python age backend, but the Rust library needs to be compiled for the target platform.

 ## Code Example

 ### Simple Authenticated Encryption